 Storing opened (in use) U-500 insulin:

 Store the vial in a refrigerator or at room temperature and use within 40 days.
 Do not shake the vial.

 Store the injection pen at room temperature (do not refrigerate) and use within 28 days.
 Do not store the injection pen with a needle attached.

 In case of emergency, wear or carry medical identification to let others know you have diabetes.

 What happens if I miss a dose?

-Follow your doctor's directions if you miss a dose of insulin.
-To prevent missed doses, be sure to keep insulin on hand at all times, especially when you are traveling away from home.
+Follow your doctor's directions if you miss a dose.
+To prevent missed doses, keep insulin on hand at all times.
+Get your prescription refilled before you run out of medicine completely.

 What happens if I overdose?

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.
 Insulin overdose can cause life-threatening hypoglycemia.
 Symptoms include drowsiness, confusion, blurred vision, numbness or tingling in your mouth, trouble speaking, muscle weakness, clumsy or jerky movements, seizure (convulsions), or loss of consciousness.

 What should I avoid while using U-500 insulin?